 TDM — Sequence Implementation Without Catalog

-Generate the Sequence Actors
+Generate Sequence Actors

-• SEQUENCE_REDIS_OR_DB - indicates whether the next value is taken from Redis, memory, or from the target DB interface.
-Populate this setting using either one of the following:
+• SEQUENCE_REDIS_OR_DB — indicates whether the next value is taken from Redis, memory, or from the target DB interface.
+Populate this setting using one of the following:

 Note: If the target DB does not have a sequence, or if it is neither Oracle, DB2 nor PostgreSQL, you can populate the Target DB interface name with TDM.
 The sequence will then be automatically created in the TDM DB.